Nicholas Rees (field hockey)

 Nicholas Rees (born 8 February 1989) is a former field hockey player who represented Wales.
 He competed for Wales at the 2014 Commonwealth Games.

 Biography

 Rees, born in Swansea, Wales, played for Swansea Hockey Club.

-He played for both the University of Exeter Hockey Club and the University of Birmingham Hockey Club, while also playing club hockey for Whitchurch Hockey Club.
+Rees played for both the University of Exeter Hockey Club and the University of Birmingham Hockey Club, while also playing club hockey for Whitchurch Hockey Club.

-In 2014, he was selected to represent the Welsh team at the 2014 Commonwealth Games in Glasgow, Scotland in the men's tournament.
+In 2014, Rees was selected to represent the Welsh team at the 2014 Commonwealth Games in Glasgow, Scotland in the men's tournament.